-- Students elect to specialize in one of two teaching divisions: Primary/Junior (Grades JK to 6) or Intermediate/Senior (Grades 7 to 12). - Students in the Intermediate/Senior division will select course electives based on their personal choice of teaching specializations. - Teaching specializations offered are: Indigenous Studies, Native Language - Ojibway (pending OCT approval), Environmental Sciences - Indigenous Perspective (pending OCT approval), English, French as a Second Language, Biology, Chemistry, Computer Studies, Dramatic Arts, Geography, Health & Physical Education, History, Mathematics, Physics, and Visual Arts. - For Education course descriptions, see below.
+- Students elect to specialize in one of two teaching divisions: Primary/Junior (Grades JK to 6) or Intermediate/Senior (Grades 7 to 12). - Students in the Intermediate/Senior division will select course electives based on their personal choice of teaching specializations. - Teaching specializations offered are: Indigenous Studies, Native Language Ojibway, Environmental Sciences Indigenous Perspective, English, French as a Second Language, Biology, Chemistry, Computer Studies, Dramatic Arts, Geography, Health & Physical Education, History, Mathematics, Physics, and Visual Arts. - For Education course descriptions, see below.
 For Arts & Science course descriptions, please see Indigenous Studies (p.
-170) and other relevant program sections of the Calendar. - Please consult the academic timetable, available through myTrent, for information on Arts & Science (Year 1 - Year 3) courses that will be offered in 2017- 2018, including when they will be scheduled.
+169) and other relevant program sections of the Calendar. - Please consult the academic timetable, available through myTrent, for information on Arts & Science (Year 1 - Year 3) courses that will be offered in 2017-2018, including when they will be scheduled.